keu/docs/software/houston-api.md

 ## Getting started

-The Astronomer Houston API is available in a [GraphQL Playground](https://www.apollogplatformraphql.com/docs/apollo-server/testing/graphql-playground/), "a graphical, interactive, in-browser GraphQL IDE, created by [Prisma](https://www.prisma.io/) and based on GraphiQL."
+The Astronomer Houston API is available in a [GraphQL Playground](https://www.apollogplatformraphql.com/docs/apollo-server/testing/graphql-playground/), "a graphical, interactive, in-browser GraphQL IDE, created by [Prisma](https://www.prisma.io/) and based on GraphQL."
 [GraphQL](https://graphql.org/) itself is an open source query language for APIs that makes for an easy and simple way to manage data.

 In short, the Playground is a portal that allows you to write GraphQL queries directly against the API within your browser.